synx203/AutoOS/README.md

 ### What to do after the installation is finished?
 - `Disable` the toggle in `Services & Drivers` tab and restart whenever you are `Gaming`.
 - `Enable` it again and restart if you need functionality back for `Work` etc.
-- For `Riot Games` titles to show up in the `Games` tab, you will have to install them through the `Epic Games Launcher` as well.
+- For `Riot Games` titles to show up in the `Games` tab, install them through the `Epic Games Launcher` as well.
 - Go to the `Games` tab while `Services & Drivers` are disabled and press the `Play` button.
 - Once you are in the `Game`, press the `Stop Processes` button.
 - Press the `Restart Processes` button to restore the taskbar etc.